Static2API

 Example:

-- `GET /api/contacts` - Returns data from `source/contacts.csv`
+- `GET /api/contacts` - Returns parsed data from `source/contacts.csv` as JSON

-- `GET /api/users` - Returns data from `source/users.json`
+- `GET /api/users` - Returns parsed data from `source/users.json`

 ## Sample Responses